Geoff-Stillian-Christian-Noah-ImageLab/imagelab/README.md

 `java -cp ".:imagelab.jar" Run`
 Note that on Windows platforms, the ":" character in the classpath must be changed to the ";" character.

+## Create executable .jar in BlueJ:
+* Make sure that all files used within the application are compiled, and open the project.
+* Select the _Create Jar_ File function from the _Project Menu_ where a dialogue opens to select the main class.

+* Select the __Run__ class within the __imagelab__ directory with a `public static void main` method.

+* Next, there is a file chooser dialogue that allows you to select the name for the `.jar` file.
+Type `imagelab` and click Create.

+* Make sure the `imagelab.jar` file is in the same directory as the other libraries referenced.

 ## License

 ImageLab is a framework for student exploration of image processing.